-But pursuing and accepting work from any customer is a recipe for poor performance over the long run.
-There is power in focusing on your ideal customer only.
+But pursuing and accepting work from any customer leads to a brand that is not differentiated, which is a recipe for lackluster performance over the long run.

 The upfront question to consider is – ‘does our current Marketing Strategy result in consistently reaching our ideal customer?’

 A Clarified Marketing Strategy Helps You Understand and Develop Your Competencies